jaitrasaketh/IIIT-Hyderabad-AI-ML-Program/README.md

 # IIIT-Hyderabad-AI-ML-Program
-This repository contains my learnings, tutorials , assignment work and projects at AI/ML Program at IIIT Hyderabad
+This repository contains my lab work and projects at AI/ML Program at IIIT Hyderabad